kongtest/athanhcong.github.com/_posts/2013-05-18-ios-navigation.md

 ![](/images/2013/instagram-tab-go-back.png)

 # Action button: Tabbar vs Sidebar: 1 - 0
-For some app, creating new content is also as important as consuming content.
+For some app, creating new content is sometime more important as browsing content.

-With Instagram app, 1 main reason that people open the app is when they want to share a photo.
+In Instagram app, people open the app when they want to share a photo.
 At some moment, users want to access camera as quickly as posible.
 Instagram solve that problem with a big button in their Tab Bar.

 Path app, add their action button at the bottom-right corner.
 It's a good solution, but it will not give me a firmly feeling like Instagram button.

 # Summary
-In mobile app, where user experience is very important, it takes you time to decide which UI pattern is suitable for you.
-Ask yourself which one is natural to use, easy to remember, convienient to access?
+In mobile app, where user experience is very important, it takes you time to decide which UI pattern is suitable for your app, which makes your app natural to use, easy to remember, convienient to access?

-If you need a quick reference, I would say that Tab Bar is more suitable for mobile-first (social) app.
+Howerver if you need a quick reference, I would say that Tab Bar is more suitable for mobile-first (social) app.
 Where creating content in app is more important than browsing content and you need to show users that you have more than 1 useful features.

-Sidebar is suitable for consuming app, where content can be create outside the app.
+Sidebar is suitable for consuming app, where content can be created outside the app.